leangjia/blender_docs/manual/physics/cloth/settings/physical_properties.rst

 Factor
    Scalar control over the overall pressure.
 Vertex Group
-   Cloth pressure can be controlled via a doc:`Vertex Group </modeling/meshes/properties/vertex_groups/index>` to specify which the portions of the mesh to apply pressure.
+   Cloth pressure can be controlled via a :doc:`Vertex Group </modeling/meshes/properties/vertex_groups/index>` to specify which the portions of the mesh to apply pressure.
    Zero weight means no pressure while a weight of one means full pressure.